 Expected Result:

-“The good of civilization” replenishes the growing landfills like mushrooms.
+“The benefit of civilization” is replenishing the growing landfills like mushrooms.
 Therefore, the question of what to do with this mass of waste is becoming more acute.
-It is unacceptable to burn, as they contain various synthetic materials, during the combustion of which toxins are released.
-Burial is not an option, since this method of disposal of waste requires large areas.
-At the same time, atmospheric air and groundwater suffer.
-So it is necessary to develop technologies that allow the use of industrial waste.
-But besides this, it is important to educate a generation that will think about environmental protection, so it is necessary to start this work now.
+Burning is unacceptable, since they contain various synthetic materials, the combustion of which releases toxins.
+Burials are not an option, since this method disposal of waste requires large areas.
+At the same time he suffers atmospheric air, groundwater.
+This means we need to develop technologies that make it possible to use industrial waste.
+But besides this, it is important to raise a generation that will think about environmental protection, so this work needs to start now.

 Vitebsk region